meilisearch/demos/src/federated-search/README.md

 # Use ${pwd} instead of $(pwd) in PowerShell
 ```

+Alternatively, you can launch a database by [creating a free project](https://cloud.meilisearch.com/) on Meilisearch Cloud.

 Environment variables should hold your Meilisearch database credentials.
-The easiest way to launch a database is to [create a free project](https://cloud.meilisearch.com/) on Meilisearch Cloud.
-Alternatively, you can read [local installation](https://docs.meilisearch.com/learn/getting_started/installation.html#local-installation) documentation for self-hosted options.

 This project loads environment variables from an `.env` file.
 You can duplicate the existing `.env.example` file and rename it as `.env`.
 Update the content of the file to match your credentials.

 ```bash
 # .env